yasmanymd/omnis/readme.md

 ### Environments

 You can fin a demo environments on folder environments.
-Yo can restore this environment following the next steps:
+You can restore this environment following the next steps:

 ```shell
 $ cd scripts